yasserqureshi1/Sneaker-Monitors/README.md

 ### Basic Steps

-1. First perform the installation described in [#Installation](#installation).

-2. Clone or Download the repository
+1. Clone or Download the repository
     - Clone:
     ```
     git clone https://github.com/yasserqureshi1/Sneaker-Monitors.git
     ```
     - Download: Click on the green `Code` button and click on `Download ZIP`.
 Then unzip this folder

+2. Perform the installation described in [#Installation](#installation).

 3. Start editting the `.env` file to your specifications.
 You will only be interacting with the ```.env``` file.
     - **Add Webhook**: Paste your Discord Webhook URL under the `WEBHOOK` variable.
 It should look like this:
     ```